marhar/sqlminus/docs/mac-install.md

 ==================

 Make sure you have gcc installed.
 It's part of the free xcode package from the Mac App store.
-Run gcc once so you can accept the license.
+If you download and install xcode, be sure and run gcc once from the command line before you build.
+It will ask you to agree to the license.

 readline
 --------